 The project would preserve excellent wildlife habitat, particularly for species that require extensive, mature, contiguous forests with open understories like the state-threatened Red-shouldered Hawk and Northern Goshawk, a species of special concern.

 Additionally, the property’s protection would safeguard against other harms associated with development, including impacts on water quality and the Old Mission Peninsula’s scenic viewshed.
 It could also secure a valuable asset for the community and potentially catalyze future land preservation.

 GTRLC plans to protect the land with a conservation easement so that even if the property cannot connect to the natural area in the future, development is prohibited and its scenic character and natural features are permanently preserved.
-The landowner generously made the first gift to the project by agreeing to sell the property for less than its market value, and Peninsula Township has generously pledged $200,000 toward the total project cost.
-GTRLC has until June 30, 2024 to raise the remaining funds.
+The landowner generously made the first gift to the project by agreeing to sell the property for less than its market value.
+The fund reserve for the Natural Area from the 2008 millage, which can only be spent at Pelizzari Natural Area, will provide another $200,000 towards the project.
+The Conservancy will fundraise the balance of the remaining cost and has until June 30, 2024, to do so.